Swapp27/FreeCodeCamp-Projects/README.md

 The test cases are in the test.py file using "unittest" module.

-The inspiration of this idea was taken from the course project on freecodecamp.org
+The inspiration was taken from the course project on freecodecamp.org